 In 300 BCE, the King of Epirus claimed the Oaks of Dodona as his religious center.
 He declared it to be the earthly dwelling of Zeus, the “divine father.”
 Oak trees soon became symbols of patriarchal and imperial rule.
 In 380 CE, the Roman Empire destroyed this “divine” Dodona Oak because of its “pagan” (nature-based) roots.

 The Germanic Saxons also saw trees as divine beings.
 They felt that the sound of wind blowing through a sacred tree was its “voice”.
-The first letter in the Elder Futhark of the Proto-Germanic language was Ansuz, which meant “breath” or “mouth” of an oak or ash.
+In the Elder Futhark of the Proto-Germanic language the rune Ansuz, meant “breath” or “mouth” of an oak or ash.
 The Germanic Saxon’s later split the Ansuz rune into three sounds: “o” (mouth), “ac” (oak) and “ae” (ash).

 Enlil, the ancient Sumerian “Lord of Wind” and protector of forests, became known as El, Elohim and Elah, meaning “most high” or “mighty” by the Hebrews.
 In Hebrew Elah means oak tree.
 When the Bible was translated from Latin to German the original names of El, Elohim, Elah, Adonai, Yahweh etc., were reduced to one word–“god”.
 This word was inspired by the Germanic words gheu, ghuto and gudan; meaning, “to invoke the sound of the wind”.

 Ironically the tree-worshipping Saxons were forced to convert to Christianity after their sacred oaks were destroyed.
 Oak trees continue to be symbols of strength and wisdom that remind us of our divine and enduring connection to nature.